Hart aber fair

 hart aber fair (English: "hard but fair") is a German weekly political talk show.
-In the 75-minute broadcast on Monday evening on Das Erste, presenter Frank Plasberg discusses a controversial topic with his guests.
+In the 75-minute broadcast on Monday evening on Das Erste, presenter Frank Plasberg discussed a controversial topic with his guests.
 Spectators receive additional information through short feature films and can participate directly.
 Before switching to ARD's main programme Das Erste, the programme was broadcast at WDR Fernsehen for seven years.
+Louis Klamroth became the new presenter in 2023.

 Concept

 As the name suggests, the discussion should be open and controversial.
 Instead of ideological and party-political statements, the focus should be on factual arguments.
 Therefore, besides politicians, scientific experts, representatives of other organisations and directly involved or affected persons are also among the participants of the discussion round.
 The guests are selected in such a way that different positions are represented.
 The editorial staff researches information on the topic of the respective programme in order to provide additional arguments and present the background more clearly for the viewers.

-At the beginning of the programme, the host Frank Plasberg mentions the topic to be discussed, which is formulated as a question with a slogan.
+At the beginning of the programme, the host Frank Plasberg mentioned the topic to be discussed, which is formulated as a question with a slogan.
 Afterwards the five guests are introduced individually, whereby an off-voice names their name and function and classifies the person with a quotation.
 The guests are usually placed at the table in such a way that the representatives of the most extreme Pro- and Con-arguments sit on the very outside.
-In the course of the discussions that are now beginning, Plasberg will intervene with feature films at the appropriate opportunity.
+In the course of the discussions that are now beginning, Plasberg intervened with feature films at the appropriate opportunity.
 In the short contributions the spectators receive additional information by statistics, interviews or newspaper reports.
 Sometimes one of the guests is also addressed directly in an article and confronted with his earlier, controversial statements.

 In addition to the guests at the table, there is usually a one-on-one conversation with a person who deals with the topic in a special way.
-During the second half of the show, Plasberg will talk to his colleague Brigitte Büscher, who will present a selection of viewer reactions.
+During the second half of the show, Plasberg talked to his colleague Brigitte Büscher, who will present a selection of viewer reactions.
 Before and during the show, TV viewers have the opportunity to comment on the topic by phone, e-mail, Facebook or in the guestbook on the website.
 In the final round with the guests at the table, an imaginative question is asked to determine who convinced whom.
 On Tuesday noon the editorial staff publishes the so-called fact check (Faktencheck) on the Internet, in which some controversial statements or figures given by the guests are checked.

+Louis Klamroth did not change the concept of the talk show in 2023.